Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

   ### If you already have a list of domains and what to see if there are new ones

     cat new-output.txt | anew old-output.txt | httprobe

+  ### This tool generates a combination of domain names from the provided input

+    cat subdomain.txt | dnsgen - | httprobe

   ### analyze web technologiess